Does Car Insurance Cover Air Conditioning?

-For example, if you are involved in a car accident and the air conditioner is damaged, there is a chance that your insurance provider would cover the repair.
-For instance, if are rear-ended, side-swiped, or hit head-on, and the impact of the collision cracks the compressor, your auto insurance company may cover the damage.
+For example, if you are involved in a car accident, and the air conditioner is damaged, there is a chance that your insurance provider would cover the repair.
+For instance, if you are rear-ended, side-swiped, or hit head-on, and the impact of the collision cracks the compressor, your auto insurance company may cover the damage.

-In order to determine if your auto insurance will cover the repairs for your air conditioning, the cause of the damage must be proven to be directly linked to an accident.
+To determine if your auto insurance will cover the repairs for your air conditioning, the cause of the damage must be proven to be directly linked to an accident.
 An auto mechanic and your insurance adjuster will assess your vehicle to determine the cause of the damaged AC and find out whether or not your policy will cover the necessary repairs.

 Your Insurance Coverage Counts

-With that said, if you are involved in an accident and another driver is responsible – someone rear ends you, for example – and your air conditioning is damaged, the other driver’s liability insurance will likely cover the cost of the repairs.
+With that said, if you are involved in an accident, and another driver is responsible – someone rear-ends you, for example – and your air conditioning is damaged, the other driver’s liability insurance will likely cover the cost of the repairs.

 When to Contact Your Insurance Company

 If your air conditioner breaks, it’s important to know whether or not you should contact your insurance provider.
 For example, if your AC isn’t working because it’s old or it was not maintained properly, there’s no need to contact your carrier, as they will not cover the cost of the repair cost.
-In these instances, the damage is considered “wear and tear”, and no type of insurance policy will pay for wear and tear damages.
+In these instances, the damage is considered “wear and tear,” and no insurance policy will pay for wear and tear damages.

 However, if your car’s air conditioning unit breaks due to an accident and you carry collision insurance, contact your carrier.
 If it’s determined that the cause of the damage is directly related to the accident, there’s a good chance that your provider will cover the damage.